sefinek/geoip-lite2/README.md

 ### 2. Update the datafiles (recommended)
 Run `cd node_modules/geoip-lite2 && npm run updatedb license_key=YOUR_LICENSE_KEY` to update the data files.
 (Replace `YOUR_LICENSE_KEY` with your license key obtained from [maxmind.com](https://support.maxmind.com/hc/en-us/articles/4407111582235-Generate-a-License-Key))

-You can create maxmind account [here](https://www.maxmind.com/en/geolite2/signup).
+You can create MaxMind account [here](https://www.maxmind.com/en/geolite2/signup).

 > [!NOTE]
 > This requires a lot of RAM.
 It is known to fail on a Digital Ocean or AWS micro instance.
 > There are no plans to change this.
 GeoIP-Lite2 stores all data in RAM in order to be fast.
-> If you need an external API that provides GeoIP, you can use [this](#-demonstration).

 ## 🧩 API